-Show of hands, who has ever been disappointed by an expectation you had, that totally did not go the way you envisioned?
-If your hand isn’t raised right now, then you are either in a public place, or thought that was a rhetorical request (same girl, same).
+Show of hands: who has ever been disappointed by an expectation you had, that did not go the way you imagined?
+If your hand isn’t raised right now, then you are either in a public place, or thought that I wasn’t really serious about raising your hand.
 At one point or another, I’m sure everyone has had a moment in their life where they’ve thought to themself, “I didn’t see my life going this way.”
 Or maybe something a long the lines of, “I thought I would’ve completed this by now, I thought I would’ve been farther along than that by now”.
-Have you ever thought that maybe that expectation you had was actually a fantasy or a completely unrealistic thought you set yourself up for?
+Have you ever thought that maybe that expectation you had was actually a fantasy or an unrealistic thought you set yourself up for?

 Click the read more button below to keep reading!